-- The Tableau Server information store must be configured to use LDAP - Active Directory.
+- The Tableau Server identity store must be configured to use Active Directory.

-- The computer where Tableau Server is installed must be joined to Active Directory domain.
+- The computer where Tableau Server is installed must be joined to the Active Directory domain.

-- Delegation (Run As) service account: Grant delegation rights for this account to the target database Service Principal Names (SPNs).
-This account is delegated authority to access resources on behalf of the initiating source user.
-This account must be a user account in the Windows Active Directory domain.
-If your users are in a different Active Directory domain than Tableau Server and the data source, then domain trust must be configured.
-See Domain Trust Requirements.
+- Delegation configured.
+Grant delegation rights for the Run As service account to the target database Service Principal Names (SPNs).
+The Run As service account is delegated authority to access resources on behalf of the initiating source user.

 This section provides an example of the process to enable Kerberos delegation.
 The scenario also includes example names to help describe the relationships between the configuration elements.

 On all nodes in Tableau Server, configure the Run As User to act as part of the operating system.
 For more information, see Enable Run As Service Account to Act as the Operating System.

 Tableau Server will need a Kerberos service ticket to delegate on behalf of the user that is initiating the call to the database.
 You must create a domain account that will be used to delegate to the given database.
 This account is referred to as the Run As service account.
 In this topic, the example user configured as the delegation/Run As account is